Run from the editor

 Click in the gutter near the class declaration and select Run.

-When the application starts, you can view its output in the Run tool window.
+When the application starts, you can view its output and interact with it in the Run tool window.
 Every run/debug configuration creates a separate tab when you run it.

-To learn more about tool windows and how to manage them, see the Tool windows topic.
+For more information about tool windows and how to manage them, see the Tool windows topic.

 Stop and pause applications